-The following remain barriers to coordination and expansion of transport services.
+Geographic restraints, special client needs, and funding restrictions remain barriers to coordination and expansion of transport services.
 These barriers were first identified in previous Coordinated Plans and many remain classified as such because they are beyond the scope of a transportation agency.